aery32/aery32-refguide/source/project_structure.rst

         main.cpp
         Makefile

-It is intended that you work under the root directory most of the time as that is the place where you keep adding your .c source files and .h header files.
+It is intended that you work under the root directory most of the time as that is the place where you keep adding your ``.c``, ``.cpp`` and ``.h`` source files.
+Notice that Aery32 Framework is a C/C++ framework and thus you can write .c and .cpp files.

 **main.cpp**